Welcome to the Milwaukee Woof Pack

 East Lincoln Avenue & South Bay Street, Bay View

 This pocket dog park offers one acre of fenced-in space in the Bay View neighborhood of Milwaukee.

 3535 N. Mayfair Road, Wauwatosa

-Note: Beginning July 25, 2022, the service yard parking lot off of Capitol Drive will be closed.
+Note: The service yard parking lot off of Capitol Drive is closed.
 Please park along the parkway!